We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Originations5,698

 Since 2016, Money’s editorial team has researched various home equity products.
-This guide will provide a comprehensive overview of one of those options — home equity investing, also known as home equity sharing.
-We reviewed how each company operates, the information you need to know before engaging in this type of agreement and its pros and cons to come up with a list of what we consider to be the Best Equity Sharing companies.
+This guide provides a comprehensive overview of one option: home equity investing, also known as home equity sharing.
+We reviewed how each company operates, the information you need to know before engaging in this type of agreement, and its pros and cons to create a list of what we consider to be the Best Equity Sharing companies.

 The companies below are listed in alphabetical order.